-Central Connecticut State University has the oldest and largest graduate program in Geography in the state of Connecticut.
+Central Connecticut State University has the oldest graduate program in Geography in the state of Connecticut.
 The graduate program was initiated in 1962 with a Master of Science in Social Science, and in 1976 CCSU began to offer a Master of Science in Geography.
 Most students use their MS in Geography to further their professional career aspirations.
 However, students also receive their MS in Geography as preparation for pursuing a Ph.D. degree program at major universities.

 The Geography Department is committed to student learning and personal development through innovative teaching, high quality field application, and use of geotechnology.
 The graduate program is designed to be flexible in order to meet the varied needs of a wide range of students with varied academic backgrounds.
 Our goals are to ensure that students: